top of page

 Men's Fellowship Night

-These evenings are usually held on the third Friday of alternating months at the Nielsens' workshop.
+of alternating months at the Nielsens' workshop.
 These evenings are informal and are intended for fellowship.
 All men are welcome!

 Contact: